solivr/frangi_filter/README.md

 # frangi_filter
-Compute the likeliness of an image region to contain vessels or other image ridges , according to the method described by Frangi et al :
+Compute the likeliness of an image region to contain vessels or other image ridges , according to the method described by Frangi et al. :

 Frangi, Alejandro F., et al. "Multiscale vessel enhancement filtering."
 International Conference on Medical Image Computing and Computer-Assisted Intervention.
 Springer Berlin Heidelberg, 1998.